-The Sun Ray thin client computing model, originally developed for Sun's SolarisTM Operating System, is the first thin client implementation to offer both workstation-like user functionality and sufficient speed and reliability for mission-critical applications.
-Sun Ray Server Software now supports Sun Ray thin clients on two flavors of Linux-Red Hat Enterprise Linux Advanced Server 4 and SuSE Linux Enterprise Server 9-as well as Solaris 10, including Solaris Trusted Extensions.
+Sun Ray computing, originally developed to run on the SolarisTM Operating System, is the first, perhaps the only, thin client implementation to offer both workstation-like user functionality and sufficient speed and reliability for mission-critical applications.
+Sun Ray Server Software supports Sun Ray thin clients, or desktop units (DTUs) on two flavors of Linux-Red Hat Enterprise Linux 5 and SuSE Linux Enterprise Server 10-as well as Solaris 10, including Solaris Trusted Extensions.